argonne-lcf/user-guides/docs/polaris/data-science-workflows/frameworks/rapids.md

 1. Access one of Polaris' login nodes: `ssh username@polaris.alcf.anl.gov`.

-1. Run the following bash script `install_rapids_polaris.sh` to create a conda environment with Rapids, Jupyter, and dashboard libraries to visualize the cluster and GPU activities.
+1. Run the following bash script `install_rapids_polaris.sh` to create a conda environment with RAPIDS, Jupyter, and dashboard libraries to visualize the cluster and GPU activities.
 It will also create a Jupyter kernel for the environment and the script `activate_rapids_env_polaris.sh` to activate the environment.
 **Before running the script**:

-    - check [Rapids' official website](https://rapids.ai/start.html) for the latest versions of the library and its dependencies, and edit the script's variables `RAPIDS_VERSION`, `CUDATOOLKIT_VERSION`, `PYTHON_VERSION` accordingly
+    - check [RAPIDS' official website](https://rapids.ai/start.html) for the latest versions of the library and its dependencies, and edit the script's variables `RAPIDS_VERSION`, `CUDATOOLKIT_VERSION`, `PYTHON_VERSION` accordingly

     - choose a directory to store the scripts to activate the RAPIDS envoronment, start the cluster, etc. This is the home directory by default.
 Edit `RAPIDS_WORKDIR=${HOME}` in the scripts to change it.